microsoft/HighSecurityAPIM/README.md

 # The Essential Architecture
 The best-practice implementation of the high security APIM architecture is provided below.
 It is provided as a framework to discuss the full inbound and outbound requirements in the following sections.

-An APIM service deployed in a delegated subnet.
+An APIM service deployed in a delegated subnet:

 •	Custom DNS will need to be configured prior to APIM VNet Injection